Tag Archives: Barrie Tomlinson

 From chatting with Barrie about the comics he worked on I can honestly say he’s an absolute gent.
 He’s always really open about his work and puts the fans first even to this day.
 This attitude and his friendly demeanour and devotion to the craft comes across on every page of this wonderful, personal book.
 For any UK comics fan Comic Book Hero is an essential read and since you’re reading this blog I’m going to assume it’s a safe bet you’ll love it too.

 I was only one of countless people who grew up on the amazing comics of editor Barrie Tomlinson.
-Whether you were a football fan and followed Roy of the Rovers, engrossed in science fiction and fantasy and had a regular order for Eagle, or caught up in all the early 90s hype and rushed to the newsagents every fortnight for the next Teenage Mutant Hero Turtles Adventures.
+Whether you were a football fan and followed Roy of the Rovers, engrossed in science fiction and fantasy and had a regular order for Eagle, or were caught up in all the early 90s hype and rushed to the newsagents every fortnight for the next Teenage Mutant Hero Turtles Adventures.
 These were just three of a huge catalogue of comics Barrie brought to life.

-Personally, it was three of Barrie’s shorter-lived titles that hooked me and you can read all about Ring Raiders, Super Naturals and Wildcat on the blog, their respective real time read throughs already completed.
+Personally, it was three of Barrie’s shorter-lived titles that hooked me and you can read all about Ring Raiders, Super Naturals and Wildcat on the blog, their respective real time read throughs already complete.
 I’ve previously asked Barrie questions about Ring Raiders and now he’s kindly agreed to chat with me about the latter of those three terrific comics, the post-apocalyptic Wildcat, the whole premise of which Barrie created.

-The very last issue of OiNK contained the free preview issue of Wildcat, like a passing of the baton for me, and I was hooked right away.
+The very last issue of OiNK contained the free preview issue of Wildcat, like a passing of the baton for me and I was hooked right away.
 It’s the year 2492 and Earth has been destroyed.
 Thankfully, the foresight of Turbo Jones meant several hundred humans were able to escape in search of a new home aboard the massive Wildcat spacecraft.
 After a long search a planet capable of supporting human life (and the comic’s stories) was found and we followed different teams as they explored the surface, as well as keeping up to date on the happenings back on the surprisingly dangerous living quarters of the ship.

 The comic still feels fresh and original today.
 Barrie’s story is set up to allow five completely different stories every issue while also progressing an overall story arc.
 I was gutted when it all came to a premature end with #12 and merged into the pages of Barrie’s Eagle.
-It certainly wasn’t due to a lack of editorial quality, it just unfortunately never found its audience.
-But I’ve really enjoyed reliving it and to celebrate finally reading the Winter Special for the first time, let’s welcome Barrie back to the blog.
+It certainly wasn’t due to a lack of editorial quality, it just never found its audience.
+But I’ve really enjoyed reliving it and to celebrate finally reading the Winter Special for the first time let’s welcome Barrie back to the blog.

 OiNK Blog: Hi Barrie, how did Wildcat first come about?
-It was marketed as a “younger person’s 2000AD”, but was this the intention?
+It was marketed as a “younger person’s 2000AD” but was this the intention?
 What were the reasons behind the creation of this very different comic?

 Barrie Tomlinson: The management asked me to produce a science fiction comic for a younger group than 2000AD.
 I went away and thought about it and decided to have one storyline running through the whole comic.
 I thought it would make it a bit different.